MechanicalRock/mechanicalrock.github.io/_posts/2019-12-09-reinvent-2019-recap.markdown

   * Allows you to provision warm instances of Lambda to remove cold starts
 * [AWS Step Functions Express Workflows](https://aws.amazon.com/blogs/aws/new-aws-step-functions-express-workflows-high-performance-low-cost/)
   * Effectively splitting Step Functions up into a cheap (but short lived) option called Express

+### Closing Thoughts

+Attending re:Invent was a really rewarding expereience that I don't think can be replicated through the web sessions.
+Being able to chat with other passionate people who were in the same service spaces as me really ignited a fire in me to keep experimenting and work with the newest features.

+I personally also had the opportunity as an AWS Community Hero to also attend a number of networking events.
+I esspecially enjoyed meeting the new machine learning & data heroes and finding out what parts of the new SageMaker offerings were most exciting to them.

+If you have any questions or maybe you want to have a deeper chat about any of the new releases from re:Invent, please reach out to us on twitter [@mechanicalrock_](https://twitter.com/mechanicalrock_)!